craftson/spec/README.md

 ### Required Fields

 - `"id"` - String.
-The name of the package.
+The machine-readable name of the package.
 Must be an alphanumeric string including dashes and underscores, without spaces.
 In other words, must match the regex `/[a-zA-Z0-9-_]+/`.

 - `"group"` - String.
 The semi-unique identifier that identifies the group behind the package.
 It is recommended to use a domain name owned by the maintainer(s) of the package, like